The 2019 IMAT might be nothing like in the previous years.

 Did you see that?

-Up until 2018, IMAT questions were divided into four sections: the first comprised 20 logical reasoning questions and 2 general knowledge ones; the second 18 questions of Biology, then 12 of Chemistry, and lastly 8 of Physics and Mathematics.
+Up until 2018, IMAT questions were divided into four sections: the first comprised 20 logical reasoning questions and 2 general knowledge; the second:18 biology, 12 chemistry, 8 physics and mathematics.

 Now scroll back up and look at the picture again.